General Questions

 If you’re enrolling with us for the first time, the quickest and easiest way to get started is to go to this link and set up an account with us.
 The enrolment process is the same whether you’re planning to study a higher education or vocational education course, and all you need to create an account is a valid email address.

-A handy checklist to follow before enrolling includes the following:
+A handy checklist to follow before enrolling in a higher education course or subject includes the following:

 • Check the entry requirements